-Lewis County PUD has complete development of its 2016 Integrated Resource Plan (IRP) as required by state law, RCW 19.280 and is posted on this site.
+Lewis County PUD has updated its Integrated Resource Plan (IRP) as required by state law, RCW 19.280 and is posted on this site.

-The 2016 IRP outlines the sources of power needed to supply our customers through 2026.
-It describes the mix of resources from generation, conservation and efficiency that will meet current and projected needs at the lowest reasonable cost and risk to the utility and its customer-owners.
+The 2020 IRP is a 20-year study for the years 2021 through 2040.
+It outlines the sources of power needed to supply our customers through 2040, and describes the mix of resources from generation, conservation and efficiency that will meet current and projected needs at the lowest reasonable cost and risk to the utility and its customer-owners.